-Om Mani Padme Hum is a Tibetan chant that opens the heart and encourages us to face life’s challenges with more compassion and an open mind.
+Om Mani Padme Hum is a Tibetan chant that opens the heart and encourages us to face life’s challenges with more compassion and an open heart.
 This chant first appears in the ancient Buddhist text Mahayana Karandavuya.
 It is translated as “The jewel is within the lotus”.
 In the teachings of Buddhism, it is understood that all humans experience suffering at some point in our lives.
-The mantra reminds us to soften, to keep an open heart, to connect with the “jewel” of light within us.
-It reminds us to acknowledge our own suffering and use it to inspire more compassion for ourselves and for others.
+The lotus flower symbolizes the wisdom, strength and resilience that we gain from our life experiences.
+The jewel represents compassion.
+If we can stay open hearted, despite suffering, the jewel of compassion is revealed.
+The mantra reminds us to acknowledge our own suffering and use it to inspire more compassion for ourselves and for others.

 OM- the sound of the creation